 The Physical Education Curriculum

 In Year 7 we intend for our students to learn basic skills for a wide variety of activities and be able to perform them with some consistency in a variety of situations.
 They should grasp an understanding of the rules or laws of the activity and know how to play or perform safely within them.

 Students should also gain an understanding of the impact and value of physical activity has on their physical, mental and social well being.

-In year 9 we intend student to be able to select the correct skill for the situation they are facing and apply it with developing consistency.
-They should be aware of tactical decisions that can be made to gain an advantage over their opposition and can plan to apply these into different context.
+In Year 9 we intend students to be able to select the correct skill for the situation they are facing and apply it with developing consistency.
+They should be aware of tactical decisions that can be made to gain an advantage over their opposition and can plan to apply these into different contexts.
 Students should be using technical language relevant to the activity they are studying and will be able to evaluate their own performance or the performance of others in order to help them improve.

 Students should be aware of their own level of physical fitness and understand how it can be improved.

 For the students who select to study the theory side of sport we intend for them to broaden their wider knowledge of sport and gain an understanding of how the different systems in the body work to allow for them to participate in physical activities, the types of training and fitness tests that can be conducted in order to improve fitness and performance as well as some of the socio-cultural influences that effect participation in physical activity.

 In Years 10 and 11 we intend for students to engage in and enjoy regular physical activity inside and outside of lessons hopefully leading to lifelong participation.
 They should be able to apply the skills, tactics and rules learnt in Key Stage 3 to participate in full context activities.